AlexanderRichey/AlexanderRichey.github.io/articles/2021-04-01-orenstien-refactoring.md

 I watched Ben Orenstein's <a href="https://youtu.be/DC-pQPq0acs" target="_blank">talk "Refactoring from Good to Great"</a> at the beginning of my career and it made big and, I think, positive impact on how I write code.
 Here are some notes I took on the original talk to make its content easier to share.
 </div>

-Don't think of the following advise as absolute truth.
-Some advise may make sense in some cases.
-Some advise may not.
+Don't think of the following advice as absolute truth.
+Some advice may make sense in some cases.
+Some advice may not.
 Use your own best judgement.

 ## Method Extraction